Commonwealth Saga

-Two additional novels, set in the time 263 years before (A.B.D.) and five years after (N.W.S.)
-"The Void Trilogy", were released in 2014 (The Abyss Beyond Dreams) and 2016 (Night Without Stars).
+Two additional novels, set in the time 263 years before and five years after "The Void Trilogy", were released in 2014 (The Abyss Beyond Dreams) and 2016 (A Night Without Stars).

 Like Hamilton's earlier The Night's Dawn Trilogy, the Commonwealth Saga is an epic space opera that extends across dozens of worlds and characters.

 Plot

 Pandora's Star

 The book opens with a short section providing backstory.
 As part of the first mission to Mars, a team of astronauts exits their spacecraft for the first time, only to see another man standing there, connected to an air hose that leads through a wormhole to a laboratory in California.
-The wormhole generator's inventors, Nigel Sheldon and Ozzie Isaacs, chose to test it by beating the crew, by moments, to become the first humans to reach Mars.
+The wormhole generator's inventors, Nigel Sheldon and Ozzie Isaac, chose to test it by beating the crew, by moments, to become the first humans to reach Mars.
 The saga then moves into the Commonwealth era in 2380, when humanity has used the wormhole technology to colonise several hundred planets across hundreds of light years.

 On a distant planet, astronomer Dudley Bose performs the first detailed observations of a mysterious astronomical event known as the Dyson Pair Enclosure.
 Two stars, located roughly 1,000 light years from Earth (750 light years from the edge of Commonwealth space), disappeared some time in the past.
 The theory is that they have been enclosed inside Dyson spheres.

 Bose's investigations reveal that the enclosing of Dyson Alpha and Dyson Beta (as the stars become known) occurred quickly and simultaneously.
 This implies that the technology of the Dyson aliens, or possibly of other unknown aliens, surpasses that of the Commonwealth; furthermore, did the Dyson Aliens enclose themselves, or did some other force enclose them?
 Was it for protection or to protect those outside the spheres?

 To investigate, the Commonwealth builds its first interstellar ship, the Second Chance.
 Lacking contemporary astronauts, it gives the command to Wilson Kime, one of the members of the original Mars mission.
 Using a self-enclosed "flowing" wormhole for propulsion, the Second Chance travels to Dyson Alpha.

 When the Second Chance arrives and begins to explore what appears to be an enclosure generator, an unknown mechanism shuts it down and the barrier around the star disappears.
 Formerly imprisoned inside is an extremely warlike and aggressive species, a race that comes to be called "the Primes".
 They consist of intelligent "immotiles" that breed and control vast armies of sub-sentient "motiles" via electronically extended neural interfaces.
 The few immotiles constantly vie with each other for territories and resources, and by the time of the story, the strongest uses the technology gleaned by analysis of the human's wormhole-generation techniques to destroy all the other Prime immotiles and thus become the only one remaining Prime: MorningLightMountain.